RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `gripper/closed`:
   * *cisst*: event write `bool`
   * *ROS*: publisher `std_msgs/Bool`
   * dVRK specific.
-Indicates if the gripper is closed or not based on a hard coded threshold (0.0).
+Indicate if the gripper is closed or not based on a hard coded threshold (0.0).
 This is provided for convenience and backward compatibility but users can instead use `gripper/measured_js`, `position[0]` with their own threshold and logic to determine if the gripper is closed or not.
 * `gripper/pinch`
   * *cisst*: event void
   * *ROS*: publisher `std_msgs/Empty`